daakanksha/Image-classification-using-machine-learning/README.md

 # Minor-project
-image classification using machine learning
+Classifying 4 sets of images using machine learning techinques